-II.
-PROGRAMS AND SERVICES
+2. PROGRAMS AND SERVICES

-A. FUNDRAISING
+FUNDRAISING

-1. Collaborative Fundraising Campaign
+Collaborative Fundraising Campaign

-The only campaign of its kind in the state, United Arts joins forces with its Large-budget Operating Support grantees for the annual Collaborative Campaign for the Arts to raise funds and awareness collectively in support of art, science and history.

-United Arts provides participating organizations with one unified pledge form listing all their names and kicks it off with a collaborative mailing, allowing donors to give to all their favorite arts and cultural organizations with one commitment.

-Donors have an opportunity to write in the name of arts and cultural organizations that are not listed on the form.

-During the Collaborative Campaign, designated gifts to participating organizations are incentivized with a 15% match by United Arts.

-United Arts works closely with the 14 participating cultural partner organizations to assist them in reaching their personal campaign fundraising goals.
+- The only campaign of its kind in the state, United Arts joins forces with select Operating Support grantees for the annual Collaborative Campaign for the Arts to raise funds and awareness collectively in support of art, science and history. - United Arts provides participating organizations with one unified pledge form listing all campaign partner's names and kicks it off with a collaborative mailing, allowing donors to give to all their favorite arts and cultural organizations with one commitment. - Donors have an opportunity to write in the name of arts and cultural organizations that are not listed on the form. - During the Collaborative Campaign, designated gifts to participating organizations are incentivized with a 15% match by United Arts. - United Arts works closely with the 22 participating cultural partner organizations to assist them in reaching their personal campaign fundraising goals.
+All 22 participating cultural partner organizations are based in Orange County.

-In FY18, \$2,073,002 was raised during the Collaborative Campaign, including over \$49,592 for organizations whose names were written in by adoring donors.

-Our 14 participating cultural partner organizations are based in Orange County.
-They raised \$1,673,367 through the campaign, earning \$251,005 in matching funds.

-2. Workplace Giving
+Workplace Giving

-The primary goals of workplace campaigns are to raise funds for arts and culture within workplace environments and to raise awareness for the rich array of arts and cultural organizations, performances and exhibits in the region.
+• The primary goals of workplace campaigns are to raise funds for arts and culture within workplace environments and to raise awareness for the rich array of arts and cultural organizations, performances and exhibits in the region.

-Workplace campaigns can vary in length and include on-site presentations by a United Arts representative, live performances, demonstrations and incentives for campaign participation.

-Workplace giving sites range from single to multi-site locations and include corporate and government employers with options for giving through payroll deduction, as facilitated by participating companies.

-Workplace campaigns may be held in conjunction with other fundraising entities to offer giving choices to employees, and as a convenience for employers.
+- Workplace campaigns can vary in length and include on-site presentations by a United Arts representative, live performances or demonstrations by a campaign partner, and incentives for campaign participation. - Workplace giving sites range from single to multi-site locations and include corporate and government employers with options for giving through payroll deduction, as facilitated by participating companies. - Workplace campaigns may be held in conjunction with other fundraising entities to offer giving choices to employees, and as a convenience for employers.

-3. Text-to-Give/Peer-to-Peer Fundraising.
+Text-to-Give/Peer-to-Peer fundraising

-United Arts subscribes to Mobile Cause to provide group access to progressive fundraising tools for our grantees and Collaborative Campaign partners.
-MobilCause offers:

-- o Text-to-give fundraising tools, which are perfect for performance-based organizations that are in an ideal position to encourage audience members, before they turn off their phones or during intermission, to make a donation by texting to the code they provide. - o A peer-to-peer fundraising portal allows Board members to set their own fundraising goals and fundraise on behalf of their organization.
+- United Arts subscribes to MobileCause to provide group access to progressive fundraising tools for our grantees and our Collaborative Campaign partners.
+MobileCause offers: - Text-to-give fundraising tools, which are perfect for performance-based organizations that are in an ideal position to encourage audience members, before they turn off their phones or during intermission, to donate by texting to the code provided. - o A peer-to-peer fundraising portal allows Board members to set their own fundraising goals and fundraise on behalf of their organization.

-B. CONTRIBUTOR BENEFITS
+CONTRIBUTOR BENEFITS

-1. Orlando Arts Magazine (OAM)
+Orlando Arts Magazine (OAM)